aphecetche/docker-alice-amore/README.md

 And point your browser to [localhost:8080](localhost:8080), using (root,date) as credentials to enter phpMyAdmin.
 You should be able to see the created databases :
- DATE_CONFIG, DATE_LOG, ECS_CONFIG and LOGBOOK, as well as their respective tables (use phpmyadmin to navigate in those tables).
+ DATE_CONFIG, DATE_LOG, ECS_CONFIG, LOGBOOK, and AMORE, as well as their respective tables (use phpmyadmin to navigate in those tables).

 # Usage